What are your chances of acceptance?

 21. How would you describe a good school environment?

 Example: I think the most important thing about school is being able to personalize your learning.
 I’m looking for a place where I can learn the specifics of my field, but also have the freedom to pursue different ways of learning.
 For example, in my Spanish class, we were learning about language and identity, and we had to write a paper analyzing the specific works we studied at the end.
 I asked my teacher if I could instead write a personal paper about my experiences with language and identity while incorporating the works.
-This reflection was super meaningful to me as a Mexican-American.
+This reflection was super meaningful to me as a Mexican-American student.
 I want to attend a school where this sort of academic freedom is the norm.

 22. Tell me about a personal achievement that makes you proud.

-23. Describe your personality in three words
+23. Describe your personality in three words.

 24. How do you start a project?

 This question is meant to determine your process for getting something done.
-The interviewer wants to know if you are organized, or just jumping into things.
+The interviewer wants to know if you are organized or just jumping into things.

 25. How did you choose your major?